SharePoint/sp-dev-docs/docs/sp-add-ins/develop-cloud-business-add-ins.md

 - In addition to the Office templates that are available when you add a document to a SharePoint document library, you can provide your own templates.
 See [Provide a template for a document library in a cloud business add-in](provide-a-template-for-a-document-library-in-a-cloud-business-add-in.md).

 - Social and collaboration features in SharePoint for Office 365 allow users to track activity on a list and add comments.
-You can easily create a newsfeed for your Cloud Business Add-in by enabling a couple of properties.
+You can easily create a newsfeed for your cloud business add-in by enabling a couple of properties.
 See [Enable a newsfeed for a cloud business add-in](enable-a-newsfeed-for-a-cloud-business-add-in.md).

 ## HTML client developer tasks